EMSL-Computing/CoreMS/CONTRIBUTING.md

 3. Install the necessary dependencies.
 Refer to the [README](./README.md) for detailed installation instructions.
 4. Make your changes or additions.
 5. Test your changes thoroughly.
+6. Re-render documenation using the following `pdoc --o docs --d numpy corems`.
+Note that pdoc versioning is part of the requirements-dev.txt.
-6. Commit your changes and push them to your forked repository.
+7. Commit your changes and push them to your forked repository.
 Reference your original issue in your commits (i.e. closes #23)
-7. Submit a merge request to the main CoreMS repository and select an appropriate reviewer for the changes.
+8. Submit a merge request to the main CoreMS repository and select an appropriate reviewer for the changes.
 Note the merge request checklist below that will be checked before each merge into the master branch.
 See the merge request checkliist

 ## Merge Request Checklist